digineo/texd/README.md

 ## History

-texd came to life because I've build dozens of Rails applications, which all needed to build PDF documents in one form or another (from recipies, to invoices, order confirmations, reports and technical documentation).
+texd came to life because I've build dozens of Rails applications, which all needed to build PDF documents in one form or another (from recipes, to invoices, order confirmations, reports and technical documentation).
 Each server basically needed a local TeX installation (weighing in at several 100 MB, up to several GB).
 Compiling many LaTeX documents also became a bottleneck for applications running on otherwise modest hardware (or cloud VMs), as this process is also